Resources for Students

 Cleveland Clinic’s diversity pipeline programs are designed to engage talented college students interested in future careers within the healthcare industry.
 Through our STEMM programs, participants gain team-based experiential learning, problem-solving expertise, professional etiquette skills, career information and coaching/mentoring from medical and business professionals.
 Our goal is to foster the continuing education and development of talent and to present Cleveland Clinic as a great place to work and grow.

-Please contact the Office of Diversity & Inclusion at 216.445.7323 or email@example.com.
+Please contact the Office of Diversity & Inclusion at email@example.com.

 Aspiring Physicians & Research Scientists Conference

 As an initiative of the Office of Diversity and Inclusion, the Aspiring Physicians & Research Scientists Conference is a two-and-a-half day enhancement program to empower, inspire, and engage undergraduate students from HBCUs, HACUs, and colleges/universities in Northeast Ohio.
 It is designed to increase representation of American Indian, Black/African American, Hispanic/Latino, and Native Hawaiian/Pacific Islander physicians, research scientists, physician investigators and physician leaders.

 Conference programming is specifically tailored to support participants’ professional development and knowledge of science, innovation, and world-class care.
 Students will learn tips for applying to medical school, creating a personal brand, and achieving success in healthcare.
 The abstract poster competition provides students the opportunity to showcase research while competing for scholarship dollars.